- Oggetto:

 2) K. Raworth, The Doughnot Economics, Corberstone, 2018;

-3) 2 academic papers on a topic of your choice, chosen in agreement with the lecturer.
+3) two academic papers on a topic of your choice, chosen in agreement with the lecturer.

 Insegnamenti che mutuano questo insegnamento